wxt-dev/wxt/docs/guide/development.md

 ## Dev Mode vs Production Builds

-There are some notible differences between the development and production versions of an extension.
+There are some notable differences between the development and production versions of an extension.
 During development:

-1. **Content scripts are not listed in the `manifest.json`** when targetting MV3.
+1. **Content scripts are not listed in the `manifest.json`** when targeting MV3.
 Instead, the [`scripting`](https://developer.chrome.com/docs/extensions/reference/api/scripting) permission is used to register content scripts at runtime so they can be reloaded individually.

    To get the list of content scripts during development, run the following in the background's console: